thisisishu264/Turn_Based_Game/README.md

-This is a turb based game.
+This is a turn based game.
 It will have multiple playable characters and multiple enemies to fight as well.
 It also has damaging, healing and DoT based attacks as well.
 I have made this using my limited OOPs knowledge but I am still proud of it.
 Date: 24-04-25:
 Added Mage class